 My meditation teacher, Mr. Sahajananda, says we should meditate one hour every day, to which he adds: ‘If you don’t have time to meditate one hour, then meditate 2 hours.’

-This may seem senseless, but his message is that if you feel unable to dedicate one hour out of the 24 hours to sitting with yourself in silence and stillness, then you would benefit from dedicating double that time.
+This may seem senseless, but his message is that if you feel unable to dedicate one hour out of the 24 hours to sit with yourself in silence and stillness, then you would benefit from dedicating double that time.

 My advice is to start small: 5-10 minutes and be consistent.
 If you miss one day, it’s ok start again the next day.